coolsamson7/aspyx/README.md

 - `get_method(name: str, local=False)`
    return a single either local or overall method
 - `has_decorator(decorator: Callable) -> bool`
-   return `True`, if the class is decorated with the specified decrator
+   return `True`, if the class is decorated with the specified decorator
 - `get_decorator(decorator) -> Optional[DecoratorDescriptor]`
    return a descriptor covering the decorator.
 In addition to the callable, it also stores the supplied args in the `args` property